Archeryman.com Help for Archery Hunters

 Before you set up your stand, read the instructions.
 Many hunters have been injured setting up and using their stands.
 If possible, have a friend help.
 Always tell someone where your going and when you should be back from setting up a stand.
 Bring your cell phone if you have cell coverage.

 I prefer using the "hang-on" type stands with a separate ladder.
 Of all the available stands, these seem to blend in better with the surroundings.
 I leave these in the woods for the whole season.
 It's nice to have everything set up so you can quietly and quickly get in your stand.
 If you can't leave your stand in the woods, the climbing stands work well on trees with no limbs.
 The "hang on" type stands work well for trees that have a few limbs that still allow the separate ladder to be used.
 I use an additional ratchet strap to safely secure the stand.
 The strap also keeps the stand quiet by holding it tight to the tree.
 The ladder type stand is also a favorite.
 Be very cautious setting up a ladder stand.
-Until it is secured properly to the tree and braced in the middle of the ladder, it can be dangerous.
+Until it is secured properly to the tree and braced in the middle of the ladder, the ladder could buckle causing you to fall.
 Always use some kind of a safety harness.
 Use a pull rope to pull up your bow - never carry it up the ladder.

 Be Prepared

 Get the equipment you'll need to hunt and harvest a deer.
 Think ahead about what you will do if you get a deer.
-Do you need a rope to pull the deer, a good field dressing knife, do you want to use rubber gloves to avoid blood on your skin?
+Do you need a rope to pull the deer, a good field dressing knife, possibly rubber gloves, paper towels.
 Bring a snack and water in case you're out for a while...?
 I carry a small camouflage utility bag and leave it at the base of the tree when I hunt.
 In the bag, I have a knife, 3 flashlights, paper towels, clip on trail markers, 3 deer calls, a small digital camera and some other odds and ends.
 Dragging a deer very far can be exhausting.
 Hopefully you'll have a friend nearby you can contact with a cell phone or radio but if not, they have "deer carts," or an ATV is always great.
 Dress properly.
 If you're too cold, you'll need to move around a lot to keep warm, and if too warm, you'll be uncomfortable and may need to remove clothes.

 When to Hunt